Master in Education Studies (Early Childhood Education)

 Please note that this information is subject to change.

-The fee for the course is €3,950 per annum.
+The fee for the programme is €3,950 per annum.
 Full details of fees are outlined in the Institute Charges Policy.

 How to Apply